Topsector-Logistiek/DIAC-Linked-Data-Authorization/README.md

 3. Set the following variables in the configuration:
    - ConnectionStrings > The base URL of your SPARQL endpoint, your query paths and your authentication header value (Bearer token) in the triplestore.
 If you are using TriplyDB, you can generate your token via: User settings > API tokens > Create token.
    - ClientId > Your EORI (as a user), for example: EU.EORI.NL888888881.
-   - SchemeOwnerUrl > Use the iSHARE scheme owner url of the test environment: https://scheme.isharetest.net.
+   - SchemeOwnerUrl > Use the iSHARE scheme owner url of the test environment: `https://scheme.isharetest.net`.
    - SchemeOwnerIdentifier > Use the EORI of the iSHARE scheme owner: EU.EORI.NL000000000.
    - Certificate > Your iSHARE test certificate as a byte stream, extracted from the certificate file (p12 or pfx).
    - CertificatePassword > The password of the iSHARE test certificate.
    - CertificateChain > The certificates of the [iSHARE Test CA]: as a comma separated byte stream.
-In case your certificate is issued by *C=NL, O=iSHARE Foundation, CN=TEST iSHARE Foundation PKIoverheid Organisatie Server CA - G3*, you can use [this] chain.
+In case your certificate is issued by *C=NL, O=iSHARE Foundation, CN=TEST iSHARE Foundation PKIoverheid Organisatie Server CA - G3*, you can use [this](https://raw.githubusercontent.com/POORT8/Poort8.Ishare.Common/master/ishare-test-ca-chain.txt) chain.
    - CertificateChainPassword > Empty string for public test certificates: ""
-   - AuthorizationRegistryDelegationUrl > The URL of your delegation evidence in the authorization registry, that is "https://api.poort8.nl/ar-preview/playbook/{{Playbook}}/ishare/delegation"  for Poort8.
+   - AuthorizationRegistryDelegationUrl > The URL of your delegation evidence in the authorization registry, that is `https://api.poort8.nl/ar-preview/playbook/{{Playbook}}/ishare/delegation`  for Poort8.
-   - AuthorizationRegistryTokenUrl > The token URL of the authorization registry, that is "https://api.poort8.nl/ar-preview/ishare/connect/token" for Poort8.
+   - AuthorizationRegistryTokenUrl > The token URL of the authorization registry, that is `https://api.poort8.nl/ar-preview/ishare/connect/token` for Poort8.
    - AuthorizationRegistryIdentifier >  The EORI of the authorization registry.
    - Playbook > Your playbook name.
 4. After building the application, you are navigated to a localhost address in your default browser.
 This is a Swagger UI containing the main endpoints of this project.